Karthikeya-Valmiki/Credit-card-fraud-detection-ML/README.md

   - Hyperparameter tuning using GridSearchCV and RandomizedSearchCV
   - Performance evaluation and final model selection

-- **`data link.rtf`**: The RTF file which contains a kaggle link, where you can download the data file - "transactions.txt".
-Dataset used in the project, containing transaction details and labels for fraud detection.
+- **`data link.txt`**: The .txt file which contains a kaggle link, where you can download the data file - "transactions.txt".
+Dataset used in the project contains transaction details and labels for fraud detection.
 The dataset includes both numeric and categorical features.

 - **`requirements.txt`**: A file listing all the required Python libraries and dependencies for running the project, including machine learning and data manipulation packages such as `scikit-learn`, `keras`, `imblearn`, and `pandas`.